coirieng/lift-wp-blank/wp-content/plugins/lift-websitebuilder/readme.txt

 = Built-in Blocks =

-LIFT Page Builder not only helps you build and edit web pages easily, but also lets you use many predefined section elements.
+LIFT PageBuilder not only helps you build and edit web pages easily, but also lets you use many predefined section elements.
 There’s a wide variety of readymade section elements in this web page builder to accelerate your site building process.
 Save time in designing sections just by dragging and dropping the readymade section elements of your choice!

 = A bulk number of addons =

-To design your site with different elements like texts, titles, contact areas, feature boxes, pricing tables, images, icons, buttons, and many more, we have a rich collection of addons in LIFT Page Builder.
+To design your site with different elements like texts, titles, contact areas, feature boxes, pricing tables, images, icons, buttons, and many more, we have a rich collection of addons in LIFT PageBuilder.
 All of the addons are described at the bottom of this page.
 You can simply drag & drop the addons on web pages then modify their look and feel.

 = It’s FREE, get it at no cost =

-LIFT Page Builder comes at FREE of cost.
+LIFT PageBuilder comes at FREE of cost.
 Use this WordPress page builder on your website for free.
 Advanced features like predesigned templates, ready blocks, library system, device-wise responsive control, and a bulk number of addons don’t usually come at free.
 Utilize all of these cutting-edge features with many other functionalities.

 = WordPress Widget Support =

-Alongside using all of the exclusive elements of LIFT Page Builder, you can also place the WordPress widgets on the site with this page building tool.
-LIFT Page Builder keeps the door open for every possible opportunity for a successful web presence.
+Alongside using all of the exclusive elements of LIFT PageBuilder, you can also place the WordPress widgets on the site with this page building tool.
+LIFT PageBuilder keeps the door open for every possible opportunity for a successful web presence.

 = Library to Save Custom Blocks and Addons =

 You can create custom sections, save them to the library, and re-use these sections anywhere on the site.
-The library feature lets you create sections and save them in the “Section Library” of the LIFT Page Builder plugin in order to use in future.
+The library feature lets you create sections and save them in the “Section Library” of the LIFT PageBuilder plugin in order to use in future.
 Each such single section can be used as many times as you want.

 = Multilingual Ready =

-Having websites in any language is no more an issue as LIFT Page Builder has multilingual support.
+Having websites in any language is no more an issue as LIFT PageBuilder has multilingual support.
 Reach global audience natively.

 = Beautifully Designed Shape Dividers =

 Bringing a different look to your website is easier with our Shape Divider.
-There are plenty of built-in shapes in LIFT Page Builder to design different sections of your web pages.
+There are plenty of built-in shapes in LIFT PageBuilder to design different sections of your web pages.

 = Developer options =

-LIFT Page Builder has a whopping 28+ addons to empower you to build sites with versatile page/design elements.
+LIFT PageBuilder has a whopping 28+ addons to empower you to build sites with versatile page/design elements.
 If you are a developer and want to use your own addons for any extra functionality/design, you can certainly do that with this web page builder plugin.

-LIFT Page Builder comes with the following addons that let you add different page elements.
+LIFT PageBuilder comes with the following addons that let you add different page elements.
 Experience the infinite possibilities with them while building a site.
 Let’s take a look at the list.

 = Addon-list with their uses: =